Pelagicore/software-factory/docs/chapters/ci-and-cd/setting-up-automated-testing-yocto.rst

             self.assertTrue(status == 0,"'echo hello' did not return a 0 status")
             self.assertTrue(output == "hello", "'echo hello' did not show hello")

-Bitbake can now find this test but it won't be executed by default.
+Bitbake can now find this test but it will not be executed by default.
 If you want your test to be ran, you need to set the `TEST_SUITES` variable in your `local.conf`.
 For instance, add the following line: